nwt-team/nwt-front/README.md

 This project use [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

+## Dependencies

+This project needs NodeJS 12.18.4+ to run.
+You can install yarn to install dependencies.
+The command ```yarn install``` will install them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.